BIOLOGICAL FILTERS FOR AQUACULTURE

 General Water Quality Maintenance Principles

-do crops vary in their requirements but different farmers may grow the same
+only do crops vary in their requirements but different farmers may grow the

 components of the system used to maintain water quality.
 The functions that the biofilter must perform